Samuel Leibowitz: Death and legacy

-Leibowitz died in January 1978.
+Leibowitz died on January 11 1978, aged 84, in New York City.
 A collection of his personal and legal papers spanning the years from 1939 to 1976 is housed at the Cornell University Library.
-An endowed law professorship of trial advocacy at Cornell, once held by renowned lawyer, judge, and lecturer Irving Younger, is named after Leibowitz.
+Lawyer Irving Younger is named for Leibowitz.

-Leibowitz was played by Timothy Hutton in Heavens Fall, a 2006 film based on the Scottsboro Boys incident of 1931.
+Leibowitz was portrayed by Timothy Hutton in Heavens Fall, a 2006 film based on the Scottsboro Boys incident of 1931.